-India was one of the first few countries where Oracle opened two local, next-generation cloud regions (Mumbai and Hyderabad) in quick succession.
+India was one of the first few countries where Oracle quickly opened two local, next-generation cloud regions (Mumbai and Hyderabad).

 “Both these cloud regions are seeing healthy cloud consumption and continued growth.
 On average, Indian organizations using Oracle Cloud Infrastructure (OCI) are reporting 30-40 percent improvement in application performance,” Shailender Kumar, Regional Managing Director, Oracle India, told IANS.

-With OCI, the Indian firms are reporting time savings to the tune of 30 percent, with faster migration and improved data management, resulting in faster reporting and analytics, particularly for some of the long-running and time-consuming reports/procedures.
+With OCI, Indian firms are reporting time savings to 30 percent, with faster migration and improved data management, resulting in faster reporting and analytics, particularly for some long-running and time-consuming reports/procedures.